cranjesh/images-test/TheSoldiersLegacyThorough.md

 William stiffened slightly, his scowl deepening.
 "In my quarters, alone.
 I heard nothing, saw nothing.
 And frankly, I'm not obligated to account for myself."

 Holmes nodded thoughtfully.
 "Perhaps not.
-Yet your bitterness toward Edward—and Katherine—seems to color your perspective.
+Yet your bitterness toward Edward—and Katherine—seems to colour your perspective.
 Do you believe resentment blinds you to other possibilities?"

 William's hands gripped the edges of his desk.
 "Bitterness?
-My father's decision to favor Edward over me was nothing short of favoritism.
+My father's decision to favour Edward over me was nothing short of favoritism.
 The estate should have been mine.
 I've fought for years to earn my place, while Edward... he was handed everything."

 Holmes leaned forward slightly, his tone cool and deliberate.
 "And yet, his death has left you no closer to securing what you claim is rightfully yours.
 Tell me, do you believe Edward's death was an accident?"